lyymuwu/wordSpider/README.md

 crawl word from web Cambridge dictionary

-This is my first project upload in github. you provide a txt document and this crawler will find meaning and other info of the word in the txt, and write them into result.txt you can start it by using "scrapy crawl wordSpider"
+This is my first project upload in github. you provide a txt document and this crawler will find meaning and other info of the word in the txt, and write them into WordList.txt you can start it by using "scrapy crawl wordSpider"
 I probably won't change it in the future, it is just used for fun.